yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 One setting of the ECN bits is used by a router to indicate that it (the router) is experiencing congestion.
 A second setting of the ECN bits is used by the sending host to inform routers that the sender and receiver are ECN-capable, and thus capable of taking action in response to ECN-indicated network congestion.

+The intuition is that the congestion indication bit can be set to signal the onset of congestion to the sender before loss actually occurs.

 As shown in Figure 3.55, when the TCP in the receiving host receives an ECN congestion indication via a received IP datagram, the TCP in the receiving host informs the TCP in the sending host of the congestion indication by setting the ECE (Explicit Congestion Notification Echo) bit in a receiver-to-sender TCP ACK segment.
 The TCP sender, in turn, reacts by halving the congestion window, as it would react to a lost segment using fast retransmit, and sets the CWR (Congestion Window Reduced) bit in the header of the next transmitted TCP sender-to-receiver segment.

 ![img](/assets/images/9f99030c-c50e-41f4-970d-4bd207e00f72.png)